Getting to Know Your Neighborhood: Beacon Hill

 150 Bowdoin St.

-This pub, located in the shadow of the State House, was originally built in 1899 as a luxury hotel featuring a rooftop garden and Boston’s first “passenger lift.”
-The hotel had a men-only club before becoming a neighborhood pub.
-A favorite of Boston state legislators, 21st Amendment is rumored to have been a favorite haunt of President John F. Kennedy, who allegedly wrote speeches by the fireplace.
-The restaurant is still popular with politicos, lobbyists, and local media, but it also attracts tourists, serving burgers, sandwiches, and soups, as well as less traditional pub food.
-The pub’s name refers to the constitutional amendment that repealed Prohibition.
+This pub, sitting in the shadow of the State House, was built in 1899 as a luxury hotel, featuring a rooftop garden and Boston’s first “passenger lift.”
+The hotel later became a men-only club favored by many of the city’s most prominent politicians and lobbyists.
+Rumor has it that President John F. Kennedy wrote his speeches by the fireplace while a Massachusetts US congressman, from 1947 to 1953.
+Serving burgers, sandwiches, pizzas, salads, and soups, as well as less traditional pub food, 21st Amendment is still popular with politicos, lobbyists, and local media, but it also attracts tourists and Beacon Hill residents.
+The pub’s name is a nod to the constitutional amendment that repealed Prohibition.

 The Paramount